 The bottom line: build every company she represents into a solid and sought-after employer by working with owners, officers, and human resource specialists to develop the kind of consistency that encourages and retains employees and neutralizes disputes that might otherwise develop into complaints or lawsuits.
 To do this, she draws upon more than 35 years of legal experience – coaching, advising, and defending employers in essential aspects of business and employment law.

 Ms. Webber is a director and senior shareholder who works primarily from our Corpus Christi office and heads the firm’s Labor and Employment Law section.
-She represents employers throughout Texas, especially Corpus Christi, Austin, Houston, Laredo, and the Rio Grande Valley, as well as neighboring New Mexico, Oklahoma, and Louisiana.
-She is licensed in the United States District Courts, Southern and Western Districts of Texas, the United States District Courts, District of New Mexico, the Fifth Circuit Court of Appeals, and all the state courts of Texas.
+She represents employers throughout Texas, especially Corpus Christi, Austin, Houston, Laredo, and the Rio Grande Valley, as well as neighboring Oklahoma and Louisiana.
+She is licensed in the United States District Courts, Southern and Western Districts of Texas, the United States District Courts, the Fifth Circuit Court of Appeals, and all the state courts of Texas.

 After joining the firm in 1985, Ms. Webber practiced in both commercial and personal injury law litigation, which she has found to be the perfect bedrock for her employment law practice.
 She provides day-to-day operational advice, coaches management in hiring, disciplinary, and termination decisions, trains employees and management, creates and updates policy, procedure, and safety manuals, employment contracts including non-competes, and arbitration agreements, and represents employers in administrative proceedings, arbitration, and the courtroom.
 Her practice includes all areas of employment law, including defending claimed violations of wage and hour, leave, and discrimination laws.
 Ms. Webber is also qualified to serve as a mediator or arbitrator, but limits that area of her practice to employer-employee disputes.